okhaled9/Nawy-task/README.md

 - Hot-reloading for both frontend and backend development
 - Persistent PostgreSQL data storage

+For testing purposes, there are two sample images included in the `backend/src` directory: `test.jpg` `test 2.webp`

  Once the services are running, you can access the main page on `http://localhost:3000` where you'll find:

 - An "Add Apartment" button to create new apartment listings
 - Search fields to filter apartments based on different criteria